lakshanavenkateshan/AWS_WORDPRESS/steps/04-ec2-setup.md

 3-Under Advanced details → User Data, paste the script which is in the userdata.sh file in this repository:

 4-Launch the instance.

-5-Get the Public IPv4 DNS of EC2 and open it in the browser → WordPress should load.